Miss Rumphius: Important subjects and themes

 Travel also features prominently throughout the story, both in the words and illustrations.
-The book itself is dedicated with a small illustrated icon to St. Nicholas, who is the patron saint of children, sailors, and maidens (or unmarried persons), and many of Miss Rumphius' journeys were inspired by Barbara Cooney's own experiences traveling around the world.
+The book itself is dedicated with a small illustrated icon to Saint Nicholas, who is the patron saint of children, sailors, and maidens (or unmarried persons), and many of Miss Rumphius' journeys were inspired by Barbara Cooney's own experiences traveling around the world.
 Cooney's words and illustrations open up readers' imaginations to the possibility of a larger world outside their own, encouraging in them an appreciation for cultural diversity in addition to a sense of wonder for both the present and potential beauty to be discovered, experienced, and created in the world.

 For as much as Miss Rumphius is the main character of the book, beauty also plays a central role, both in the illustrations and in the story itself.
-This is most apparent in the book's central theme that repeatedly encourages readers to "Do something to make the world more beautiful."
-Cooney's picturesque illustrations—beloved my many readers for their vivid color, attention to whimsy, and their visual aesthetic—reinforce that lesson even further.
+This is most apparent in the book's central theme which repeatedly encourages readers to "Do something to make the world more beautiful."
+Cooney's picturesque illustrations—beloved by many readers for their vivid color, attention to whimsy, and their visual aesthetic—reinforce that lesson even further.
 Themes of beauty are touched on even more subtly in Cooney's portrayal of Miss Rumphius' life itself as beautiful and fulfilling, even (and perhaps more particularly) in its long solitude, reiterating the belief that one can be single and still live a richly satisfying life.

+From a conservation standpoint, the plants that were sown by Hilda Hamlin were not Lupinus perennis, native to New England, but instead Lupinus polyphyllus, native to the western United States and which Ms. Hamlin obtained from England.
+The native Lupinus perennis is now considered extirpated from the state of Maine, and its status is rare, threatened or endangered in the rest of New England.

 Adaptations

 A film adaptation of Miss Rumphius was made by Spellbound Productions, Inc. and Weston Woods Studios, Inc. in 2000.
 The film was directed by Sarah Kerruish and narrated by Claire Danes.
 The film is about 16 minutes long and it is available as a video in Spanish and English.
-The film won the UNICEF Prize at the 2002 Barcelona International TV and Video Festival as well as a Bronze Plaque at the 2001 Columbus International Film and Video Festival.
+The film received the UNICEF Prize at the 2002 Barcelona International TV and Video Festival as well as a Bronze Plaque at the 2001 Columbus International Film and Video Festival.